|Other Name/s||Bunyip has also been called Tanutbun, Mulyawonk, and Katenpai.|

 There is also a theory that it could be a sort of racial memory past down of some of the large marsupials that used to roam Australia but are now extinct.
-There are some similarities with many of the animals described in Aboriginal Dreamtime and some of the extinct megafauna that used to exist on the continent.
+There are some similarities between many of the animals described in Aboriginal Dreamtime and some of the extinct megafauna that used to exist on the continent.

 Other large marsupials included the Diprotodon, a huge creature that was nearly 10 feet long and over 6 feet high at the shoulder.
 Interestingly it does have a couple of teeth that could be described as tusks and when fossils have been found of the creature local aboriginal people have identified them as that of a bunyip.

-Since most of these large marsupials went extinct just as humans arrived on the continent, it’s not hard to see the link between humans arrival and them being wiped out.
+Since most of these large marsupials went extinct just as humans arrived on the continent, it’s not hard to see the link between humans’ arrival and them being wiped out.
 It also gives some weight to the idea these memories could have been passed down, especially in a culture as rich with aural memories as that of the aboriginal Australians.

-There have not been many actual sighting of live creatures, though when westerners first started settling the country they often reported any mysterious sound or unknown animal as a bunyip.
+When European colonizers first started settling the country, they often reported any mysterious sound or unknown animal as a bunyip.

 Later the naturalist Sir Richard Owen went on to identify these as the remains of Diprotodon and Nototherium.
-The later is a smaller relative of the former and the wombat we see today is a distant relation of both.
+The latter is a smaller relative of the former, and the wombat we see today is a distant relation of both.

 1845 Discovery and Report of Historical Attacks

-He described it as a cross between a bird and an alligator with a long jagged bill and an alligator like body.
+He described it as a cross between a bird and an alligator with a long jagged bill and an alligator-like body.
 It was said to crush its victims and swam like a frog in water but walked on its two back legs on land, being about 12 feet high when doing so.
 Interesting that it sounds a bit like a description of a dinosaur, as much as anything.

 1853 William Buckley Reports Seeing Bunyips

 William Buckley was an escaped convict who spent his time on the run with the Wathaurong people, who lived in the region around Lake Modewarre.
 He reported seeing a remarkable aquatic animal with grey feathers and about the size of a calf.
-He also reported it could be found in the Barwon River and that it had killed.
+He also said it could be found in the Barwon River and that it had been killed.